SKalt/SKalt.github.io/content/projects/brzozowski_ts.md

 - you can write a RegEx that correctly describes your impractically-large-string-set.
 - you want to provide fast feedback to your users about the validity of string constants.
 - you _also_ use nominal types to validate dynamic strings.
+- you want to find out the number of captures and/or names of capture groups a RegEx would produce

 Possible use-cases include: